-ELLC GRANTEE PARNTER, TRANS QUEER PUEBLO
+ELLC GRANTEE PARTNER, TRANS QUEER PUEBLO

-ELLC GRANTEE PARNTER, LAVENDER PHOENIX
+ELLC GRANTEE PARTNER, LAVENDER PHOENIX

 In order to support young queer and trans leaders of color, the ELLC Fund provides two primary types of support: 1) general operating support grants, and 2) young trans women of color leadership grants.